jaimetur/PhotoMigrator/help/05-icloud-takeout.md

 ## Web Interface

 In the Web Interface, use the new `iCloud Takeout` tab.
-It is placed after `GOOGLE TAKEOUT` and before `GOOGLE PHOTOS`.

-Tip:
-- In Docker/Compose deployments, you can pre-fill the input path field with `PHOTOMIGRATOR_DEFAULT_ICLOUD_TAKEOUT_PATH`.

 Main fields:
 - `--icloud-takeout`: input export folder